joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 - Synthetic data only

 ## 22. Ethical Considerations
 Research on these topics has potential for misuse.
-Please utilize this project responsibly and **do not** cheat or use this project to cheat or as inspiration to cheat.
+Please utilize this project responsibly and **do not** use it to cheat or as inspiration to cheat.

 ## 23. Conclusion